apnex/terraform-avi-controller/README.md

 ## `terraform-avi-controller`
-Terraform module for AVI controller appliance
+Terraform module for AVI controller appliance on vSphere
 Clone repository and adjust parameters as required

 #### `clone`